-Introduction 1 Balancing the self in the twentieth century - Mark Jackson and Martin D. Moore Part I: Configuring Balance 2 Balance and the 'good' diabetic in Britain, c.1900-1960 - Martin D. Moore 3 From the alcoholic to the sensible drinker: alcohol health education campaigns in Britain - Alex Mold 4 `Look After Yourself': visualising obesity as a public health concern in 1970s and 1980s Britain - Jane Hand Part II: Regulating Imbalance 5 Self-help and self-promotion: dietary advice and agency in North America and Britain - Nicos Kefalas 6 Your life in your hands: teaching `relaxed living' in post-war Britain - Ayesha Nathoo 7 Pilot fatigue and the regulation of airline schedules in post-war Britain - Natasha Feiner Part III: Reconfiguring Balance 8 Extreme acts: narratives of balance and moderation at the limits of human performance - Vanessa Heggie 9 Self-help, marriage guidance and the making of the midlife crisis - Mark Jackson 10 Balancing contested meanings of creativity and pathology in Parkinson's Disease - Dorothy Porter 11 Conclusion: Balance, malleability and anthropology: historical contexts - Chris Millard -- .
+Introduction: balancing the self in the twentieth century - Mark Jackson and Martin D. Moore Part I: Configuring balance 2 Balance and the 'good' diabetic in Britain, c.1900-1960 - Martin D. Moore 3 From the alcoholic to the sensible drinker: alcohol health education campaigns in England - Alex Mold 4 `Look After Yourself': visualising obesity as a public health concern in 1970s and 1980s Britain - Jane Hand Part II: Regulating imbalance 5 Self-help and self-promotion: dietary advice and agency in North America and Britain - Nicos Kefalas 6 Your life in your hands: teaching `relaxed living' in post-war Britain - Ayesha Nathoo 7 Pilot fatigue and the regulation of airline schedules in post-war Britain - Natasha Feiner Part III: Reconfiguring balance 8 Extreme acts: narratives of balance and moderation at the limits of human performance - Vanessa Heggie 9 Self-help, marriage guidance and the making of the midlife crisis - Mark Jackson 10 Balancing contested meanings of creativity and pathology in Parkinson's Disease - Dorothy Porter 11 Conclusion: balance, malleability and anthropology: historical contexts - Chris Millard Index -- .